ameen226/demo-repo/README.md

 # Demo

-this repo is for learning purposes only.
+this repo is for learning purposes only !